serraict/vine-floriday-adapter/work/backlog.md

 * Test data is uploaded to Serra Vine.
   * [ ] Generate test data in the form of json documents.
   * [ ] Documents are uploaded to Serra Vine's Minio server.
-  * [ ] THe documents are combined into a virtual dataset in Serra Vine's data lake.
+  * [ ] The documents are combined into a virtual dataset in Serra Vine's data lake.

 ## Next

 Nothing

-## Backlog
+## Later

 * Goal: connect to Floriday.
   * Setup Floriday account